sekin72/UnicoCaseStudy/README.md

 - `DefenderConfig.asset` → Controls cooldown settings and other defender parameters.
 - `LevelConfig.asset` → Manages wave structure and enemy spawn delay.

+---

+## 💡 What I Could Have Done

+- **Resume Feature**
+  There is already a save system in place (used for sound and vibration settings).
+I would have loved to extend it to save the random seed, defender placements, and enemy states — allowing the player to continue exactly where they left off after closing the game.

+- **Content & Balancing**
+  I would have liked to explore more level designs, defender/enemy types, and balancing ideas using the configuration system.
+Due to time constraints, only the requested defenders, enemies, and level setups are implemented.

+---